Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 • Other information (Number of customers, website visitors, etc.)

-For this, you can use our Ultimate Competitor Analysis spreadsheet to be sure that you didn’t miss any information about your competitors (By the way, it will save you a lot of time and make organization easy).
+For this, you can use our Ultimate Competitor Analysis spreadsheet to ensure you didn’t miss any information about your competitors (By the way, it will save you a lot of time and make organization easy).

 Our friend, Ognjen Vuković from Reportz, explained in a few sentences why competitive analysis is so vital for your business: